 Access Gitlab-CE Web UI

-Access your server using domain name or IP address on standard http port 80.
-You will get the password change screen for root user for first time as below.
-Update the new secure password of root user.
+Access your server using the domain name or IP address on standard HTTP port 80.
+You will get the password change screen for root user for the first time as below.
+Update the new secure password for the root user.

-After successfuly changed the password navigate to login screen and login with user “root” and the specified password.
+After successfully changed the password navigate to the login screen and log in with user “root” and the specified password.

-After login you will get the dashboard access of your Gitlab server.
-Here you can start with creation of users and new git repositories.
+After login, you will get the dashboard access to your Gitlab server.
+Here you can start with the creation of users and new git repositories.